At Merlin, we believe that effective corporate governance is the foundation of a well-run company.

 Merlin has a premium Listing on the London Stock Exchange and is subject to the UK Corporate Governance Code (the Code), the Disclosure and Transparency Rules (the DTRs) and the Listing Rules.

-Merlin believes that effective corporate governance is a fundamental aspect of a well-run company and is committed to maintaining high standards of corporate governance across the Group.
+We are committed to maintaining high standards of corporate governance across the Group.
 In this regard, Merlin takes account of the views of its shareholders and institutional shareholder representative bodies.

 The Board has overall responsibility for overseeing the strategy and management of the Company.